dmacewen/tone_server/README.md

 | [Tone Spectrum](https://github.com/dmacewen/tone_spectrum) | A deep dive into [metamerism](https://en.wikipedia.org/wiki/Metamerism_(color)) as a potential source of error for Tone in its current form |
 | [Tone Database](https://github.com/dmacewen/tone_database) | SQL |
 | [Tone SQS](https://github.com/dmacewen/tone_sqs) | Command line utility for sending SQS messages to the Color Match worker.
 Good for running updated Color Match versions on old captures |

+## Description

+Tone Server is a simple RESTful api written using the Flask framework.
+It was designed to be straighforward and facilitate handling user data, logins, and to start color measuring jobs.